AustralianBioCommons/how-to-guides/genome_assembly/hifi_assembly.md

 ### Revealing hidden files

-> By default, the workflow hides 3 of the outputs of hifiasm.
+{% include callout.html type="note" content="By default, the workflow hides 3 of the outputs of hifiasm.
 The only one that is visible is the primary assembly contig graph.
-To reveal the hidden outputs, follow these steps:
+To reveal the hidden outputs, follow these steps:" %}

 1. In your history panel, click on ```hidden files``` (as shown by the red box in **Fig S1**).
 2. If you would like to unhide the data set, click on ```Unhide it``` in the expanded history panel that appears following step 1 (as shown by the red box in **Fig S2**).